OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Is your penetration test continuously developed further?
 * Do you assure, that penetration tests are executed for every released hardware/software combination?
-* Does your company collect and archive all results of these pen tests?
+* Does your company collect and archive all results of these penetration tests?

 ##### RESULTS
 * Detailed matrix which links attack patterns to ECUs